datocms/old-website/src/docs/02_content-modelling/05_modular-content.md

 ![Modular content example](../images/modular-content/0.png)

-This gives authors a lot of freedom to organise their content, much like Medium editor does, while keeping the content clean and structured.
+This gives authors a lot of freedom to organize their content, much like Medium editor does, while keeping the content clean and structured.

 ---